24 Oktober 2021 to 7 August 2022

 The exhibition at the Heinz Nixdorf MuseumsForum in Paderborn showcased a selection of his inventions, ranging from the highly practical to the downright useless.
 The presentation set Shannon’s inventions in the context of his biography and the history of information technology, shed light on the relevant scientific relationships and implications.
 The exhibits were on loan from the MIT Museum in Boston, the first time that they had been on show at a different location.

 The spectacular special exhibition demonstrated the significant role played by current computer-based high tech in today’s sporting world.
-Visitors were provided with a fascinating insight into state-of-the-art developments over 1,000 m² of floorspace.
+More than 65,000 visitors were provided with a fascinating insight into state-of-the-art developments over 1,000 m² of floorspace.
 Many of the exhibits could be tested in hands-on fashion at 26 interactive and 12 media stations.
 Federal Minister of the Interior Wolfgang Schäuble was acting as patron for the project..

 Visitors were able to experience a highly thrilling and always entertaining tour of the world of numbers covering 700 m² of floorspace.
 The focus in the ring of the Number Circus was firmly on a hands-on approach to arithmetic.
 The exhibition provided an insight into games of chance, revealed whether animals can perform calculations and explained how sums were done in earlier ages and by different peoples.